iann0036/iam-dataset/README.md

 # IAM Dataset

 > **Note**
 > This repository is currently undergoing a directory restructure.
-If you previously relied on `.json` files in the root of this repository, these should now be accessed from within the `aws/` directory if hotlinking or consumed with CI/CD.
+If you previously relied on `.json` files or `managedpolicies/` in the root of this repository, these should now be accessed from within the `aws/` directory if hotlinking or consumed with CI/CD.

 A consolidated series of structured data for cloud identity and access management systems, including datasets for AWS, Azure, and Google Cloud.